Nikki Haley fails to mention slavery when asked about cause of Civil War: "What do you want me to say about slavery?"

 Haley's exchange was met with some applause from the town hall's audience.
 However, the criticism was almost immediate, with many taking to social media to react, including President Biden, who tweeted late Wednesday night: "It was about slavery."

-"This isn't hard, condemning slavery is the baseline for anyone who wants to be President of the United States, but Nikki Haley and the rest of the MAGA GOP are choking on their words trying to rewrite history," said Jaime Harrison, DNC chair, in a statement released to CBS News after the town hall.
+"This isn't hard, condemning slavery is the baseline for anyone who wants to be President of the United States, but Nikki Haley and the rest of the MAGA GOP are choking on their words trying to rewrite history," said Jaime Harrison, chairman of the Democratic National Committee, in a statement to CBS News after the town hall.

-The confrontation comes amid Haley's growing momentum in New Hampshire, as the latest polls show she has been gaining on former President Donald Trump, something no other Republican presidential candidate has been able to do in the Granite State.
+The confrontation comes amid Haley's growing momentum in New Hampshire, with the latest polls showing she has been gaining on former President Donald Trump, something no other Republican presidential candidate has been able to do in the Granite State.
 Earlier this month, she was endorsed by Republican New Hampshire Gov. Chris Sununu.

 Throughout her campaign, Haley has championed South Carolina's 2015 removal of the Confederate flag on the State House grounds under her tenure as governor.
 The removal came in the wake of the 2015 mass shooting at Mother Emanuel AME church in Charleston in which a white supremacist killed nine Black people.